-Theobroma cacao is the name given to the seeds of the Cacao tree.
-The main, active alkaloid found within these seeds is theobromine.
-Its characteristics include the ability to energize and heal the human body.
-The Aztecs revered theobromine as a god-like substance and indulged in these dark, exotic seeds to prepare physically and spiritually for battles as well as for love.
-It is well known that Montezuma, the Aztec emperor, drank many goblets–some historians say as many as 50 cups daily–of a cacao-infused beverage to be at his most virile before walking into his harem.
+Theobroma cacao is the name given to the seeds of cacao trees.
+And the main active alkaloid found within these seeds is theobromine, which is thought to be pretty powerful, nutritionally.
+In fact, the compound’s characteristics include the ability to energize and heal our bodies.
+History’s biggest propoents of theobroma cacao were probably the Aztecs.
+They revered cacao’s theobromine as a substance worthy of the gods.
+They indulged in these dark, exotic seeds to prepare physically and spiritually for battles as well as for love.
+It is well known that Montezuma, the Aztec emperor, drank many goblets–some historians say as many as 50 cups daily–of a cacao-infused beverage to be at his most virile when walking into his harem.

 Better than caffeine?

-Chocolate itself, in its entirety, is believed to contain caffeine.
-However there is recent speculation that the caffeine-like effects of chocolate may come strictly from it’s theobromine and phenylethylamine, a natural amphetamine linked with romance.
-Combine these ingredients may produce an aphrodisiac effect.
+Chocolate is believed to contain caffeine.
+However there is recent speculation that the caffeine-like effects of chocolate may come strictly from its theobromine and phenylethylamine, a natural amphetamine linked with romance.
+In fact, it is the combination of these two ingredients that many experts say produces an aphrodisiac effect.
 Theobromine stimulates the nervous and cardiac systems and phenylethylamine acts as an antidepressant.
-However, on its own theobromine is a relaxant, a diuretic.
-It can be used for lowering blood pressure and dilating blood vessels.

 Chocolate for your sex life